amitshekhariitbhu/Android-Debug-Database/README.md

 Let's debug android database.

+After opening the application, you will be able to see this in log -> D/DebugDB: Open http://192.168.1.130:8080 in your browser

 ### Found this project useful :heart:
 * Support by clicking the :star: button on the upper right of this page. :v: